About

 —NPR, Embodied Podcast

-Haruka Aoki (she/they) is a queer Japanese poet-illustrator who is local to Lisbon, Portugal, New York City, and Kamakura, Japan.
-Fitting In, their debut picture book about a square navigating a world of circles, was published in 2022.
+Haruka Aoki (she/they) is a queer Japanese poet-illustrator and hope bender.
+They write and illustrate a regular narrative art column in The New York Times.
+Their picture book about a square navigating a world of circles, "Fitting In," was published in 2022 by Sky Pony Press / Simon & Schuster.

 Haruka’s narrative artwork aims to inspire individuals with both wit and sincerity as their hand-drawn characters engage the world around them.
 Growing up often unsure of where “home” would be next, Haruka has befriended the abundant imagination found in nature and community, a constant starting point in their work.
-By foraging inspiration from ancestral (Jōmon / Ainu) and metaphysical realms to nurture their artistic practice, they hope to grow and provide an accessible space for collective healing.

 Publication and Press